nareal/naletter/README.md

 # naletter

-This is a quarto extension to provide a PDF letter template.
+This is a [Quarto](https://quarto.org/) extension to provide a PDF letter template.

 ## Installation